-The Women’s Rugby World Cup: everything you need to know
+The Women’s Rugby World Cup: Everything you need to know

 When and where?

 The tournament runs from August 9th-26th.
 The opening game sees current champions England take on Spain at the UCD Bowl at 2pm on Wednesday.
 Ireland opens its campaign against Australia, also at the UCD Bowl, at 7pm on Wednesday.
-The pool stages take place in Dublin at the UCD Bowl and Billings Park in UCD before switching to Belfast where the playoff matches will be staged at Queen’s University Belfast and the Kingspan stadium.
+The pool stages take place in Dublin at the UCD Bowl and Billings Park in UCD before switching to Belfast from August 22nd where the playoff matches will be staged at Queen’s University Belfast and the Kingspan stadium.

 The final will be played at Kingspan stadium on Saturday, August 26th at 7.45pm.